A few days ago a good friend of mine, Jami, sent me this question via email:

 - It’s true backup.
 First it’s off-site, so if your house burns down, someone steals your Time Capsule, or if any other catastrophe occurs, your data is still backed up.

-- If you have another computer with a large hard drive, you can have CrashPlan do super fast local backups.
+- It supports local backups.
+If you have another computer with a large hard drive, you can have CrashPlan do super fast local backups.
 For example, I back everything up to their cloud service, but I also back it up to my Linux server with a 5 TB drive.
 If my laptop dies, I can quickly get my data from my local server.
 If my house burns down, I can get my data from the cloud at a speed that corresponds to the speed of my Internet connection.

 A key thing to note with Dropbox is that it is not backup.
 If I borrow your computer, delete your photos folder, and you don’t realize for a few weeks it’s just gone.
 No recovery.
 Dropbox does keep track of recently deleted files and allows you to restore them, but it’s unpredictable in terms of how long they’ll be available.
 That feature is more for a “whoops, I didn’t mean to hit delete” situation.
 Not really a true backup.
 To contrast, you can tell CrashPlan to never delete backup copies of a folder like “Photos,” even if you delete it on your computer.